Regulatory actions for Sept. 12, 2025

 Sep.
 12, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: United Imaging Intelligence.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Ferring, J&J, Sanofi.

 Briefs